HadoukenIO/layouts-service/README.md

 ## Overview

-OpenFin Layouts delivers window management and layout user experience across the desktop for OpenFin-based applications.
+The OpenFin Layouts Service delivers window management and layout user experience across the desktop for OpenFin-based applications.

 This project consist of 3 parts:
 1. The Layouts Provider, managing the state of windows, tabs and layouts